RyanLiu6/crypto-tracker/README.md

 The input file is a csv of the following format:
 ```
-data: comma separated values of (date, amount, txn_fee, txn_type) where:
+data: comma separated values of (date, amount, txn_fee) where:
 - date: mm/dd/yyyy
 - amount: float
 - txn_fee: float
-- txn_type: IN or OUT
 ```

 If the ticker is ADA for Cardano, the will instead expect: